seetadev/agntcy-libp2p/agntcy-libp2p-deep-dive/next-steps-observability.md

 Our MAPRG work focuses on the broader measurement problem: how do we develop reusable methodologies for understanding large-scale decentralized networks?

-The [[IETF 126 MAPRG session](https://datatracker.ietf.org/meeting/126/session/maprg)](https://datatracker.ietf.org/meeting/126/session/maprg), [[agenda](https://datatracker.ietf.org/doc/agenda-126-maprg/)](https://datatracker.ietf.org/doc/agenda-126-maprg/), and [[meeting minutes](https://ietfminutes.org/minutes/ietf126/maprg.html)](https://ietfminutes.org/minutes/ietf126/maprg.html) provide the broader context.
+The [IETF 126 MAPRG session](https://datatracker.ietf.org/meeting/126/session/maprg), [agenda](https://datatracker.ietf.org/doc/agenda-126-maprg/), and [meeting minutes](https://ietfminutes.org/minutes/ietf126/maprg.html) provide the broader context.

 We also shared a presentation and discussion around a common measurement framework for large-scale libp2p deployments using CBOR-based verifiable telemetry.
-The [[MAPRG presentation recording](https://youtu.be/Rm4XAVJ4Pxs?si=Y3Ck43ttUEJ9oGJK)](https://youtu.be/Rm4XAVJ4Pxs?si=Y3Ck43ttUEJ9oGJK) is available for those who want to follow the discussion directly.
+The [MAPRG presentation recording](https://youtu.be/Rm4XAVJ4Pxs?si=Y3Ck43ttUEJ9oGJK) is available for those who want to follow the discussion directly.

 The direction we are exploring is deliberately broader than agent networks.
 Candidate measurements include peer discovery effectiveness, churn, client diversity, geographic distribution, connectivity patterns, NAT traversal success, relay dependency, routing performance, topology evolution, and protocol interoperability.